 To help your loved one stay safe as they receive home care, consider investing in an indoor nanny cam.
 With one of these devices, you can check in on your family member while you’re away or communicate with caregivers when they come to help.
 Check out our Nanny Cam Buyers Guide to learn more.

-What types of home health care are tax deductible?
+What types of home health care expenses are tax deductible?

-For long-term care to be tax deductible, it must fall under one of these umbrellas:
+For expenses related to home health care to receive a tax deduction, they must fall under one of these umbrellas:

-Maintenance and personal care services covers help with activities of daily living, such as bathing, dressing, and eating.
+Maintenance and personal care services cover help with activities of daily living, such as bathing, dressing, and eating.
 Many chronically ill people require assistance with at least some of these tasks.

-If your family member’s care aligns with one of those categories and your situation meets the three qualifications above, the care they receive could be tax deductible.
+If your family member’s care aligns with one of those categories and your situation meets the three qualifications above, the care they receive could qualify as a home care tax deduction.

 Consult a tax professional